ji-podhead/RHEL_9_Foreman_Guide/docs/nestedVM_with_external_DHCP&DNS/readme.md

 	- 2. [Configuring Foreman server with an external DHCP server](https://docs.theforeman.org/nightly/Installing_Server/index-foreman-deb.html#Configuring_Server_with_an_External_DHCP_Server_foreman)
 - both procedures will be covered in this  guide
-- I was to lazy and directly installed on my Proxmox-Machine, which is stupid:
+- I was to lazy and directly installed the external servers on my Proxmox-Machine, which is stupid:
 	- DNS holds a huge risk when misconfigured or attacked
 	- if your DNS starves, it will also starve all your Proxmox-stuff and might even damage the Filesystem